radekskrabucha/solid-start-template/README.md

-# SolidStart App Template
+# KaeS Architekci landing page

-This is a starter template for SolidStart projects.
-It includes a basic layout and a few other features to get you started.
+This is a landing page for KaeS Architekci.

 ## Features